-Issue 6 begins with my favorite reporter falling from a great height.
+Issue 6 of Daredevil: End of Days begins with my favorite reporter falling from a great height.
 Of course he’s rescued but he’s very confused to see that he’s been saved by Daredevil.

 DD doesn’t stick around long enough for Urich to find out who he actually is so he continues to track down people who might know anything.
 He goes to meet with the Owl, a crime boss wannabe who shows Urich that he stole DD’s mask from his dead body and keeps it on display in his office.
 Urich wisely leaves quickly after that demented display and goes to the bar.
 He gets a phone call he can’t refuse, Killgrave, The Purple Man, wants to meet him.

 You don’t get to say no to Killgrave (cause of the mind control powers) so he goes to his office.
 While he’s waiting he sees on the news that someone has shot the Owl immediately after he left their interview.
 Rattled by this he goes in to his meeting with Killgrave just as the Punisher comes in through the window to murder him.

 Now Urich has been the last one to see two notorious bad guys alive and he is no closer to any answers than before.

 Urich is running out of people to talk to.
 Everyone is dead or keeping quiet.
 So he does what anybody in Hell’s Kitchen does when they start to think everything is getting calm, he gets attacked by The Hand.